Key Features of 5G Networks and Why They Matter

 More MIMO, more speed

 5G is designed to support data speeds in the 10 gigabits per second (Gps) to a 20Gbps range.
 The fastest data speed recorded to date in 5G trials is 36Gbps (Etisalat UAE).
-The fastest 5G speeds are only are only possible in close proximity to a millimetre band 5G base station.
+The fastest 5G speeds are only possible in close proximity to a millimetre band 5G base station.
 In early commercial deployments, users are only experiencing download rates three times faster than 4GLTE networks in the same geography.
 These early implementations of 5G are using sub-6 bandwidth (1-6Ghz) which will not be able to support the fastest 5G data rates.

 While very fast, and needing only very small antennas, connections with the very short submillimeter wavelengths are more unstable.
 In compensation, 5G devices will use a technique called massive MIMO (multiple-input multiple-output).
 MIMO is when multiple antennae have simultaneous connections running parallel data streams.
 Devices can switch back and forth between these concurrent data streams with exceptional speed and reliability.
 For example, a phone might be simultaneously connected to signals in various bandwidths.
 Should a connection become unstable, the phone could immediately switch to an alternative, more stable link in the same bandwidth or a different link using a different bandwidth.
 This is the fundamental architecture that will underpin 5Gs disruptive potential.